oliverlloyd/jmeter-ec2/README.md

 	(only in ec2 mode) This depends on the type of AMI - it must be available for the AMI used.

 	`INSTANCE_SECURITYGROUP="jmeter"`
-	(only in ec2 mode) The name of your security group created under your Amazon account.
+	(only in ec2 mode) The name or ID of your security group created under your Amazon account.
 It must allow Port 22 to the local machine running this script.
+In order to use EC2-VPC, you must specify the ID of the security group.

 	`PEM_FILE="olloyd-eu"`
 	(only in ec2 mode) Your Amazon key file - obviously must be installed locally.